mgysel/SHS/README.md

 # SHS Semester Project

 This project is a digital board game prototype developed to assist research studying the impact of role-play dialogue and mindfulness practices on a participant’s openness to experience, openness to change, and pro-sociality.
-The prototype is served at: https://mgysel.github.io/

 ## Prototype Overview